 1. Collection of Corporate Information and Personal Information (collectively, the "Information").
 CMHC (and parties working on its behalf or collaborating with CMHC to administer the Initiatives and the Programs, where applicable) may collect information about the Applicant, including information about the organization/corporation ("Corporate Information") and Personal Information (meaning any information about an identifiable individual that is recorded in any form), from or through: (i) discussions with the Applicant; (ii) the online application form and its attachments (whether upon the saving of inputted Information into the form prior to submission of the application, or upon submission of the application) and supplementary Information provided by or on behalf of the Applicant; or (iii) other sources such as references, credit reporting agencies, provinces, territories, municipalities or Indigenous groups as will be specified in the Initiative.
 In addition, CMHC may collect Corporate Information that is presently in CMHC's possession arising out of, or in connection with, the Applicant's prior or existing relationship(s) with CMHC, such as from CMHC Initiatives, Programs or products.
-Completion of the application for funding, transfer of real property or any other purposes of an Initiative or a Program under the Initiatives or the Programs and the delivery to CMHC of signed consents referred to in Section 9 is voluntary; however, failure of the Applicant to provide such signed consents and any required Information in connection with its application (including within stated deadlines that may be specified in writing by or on behalf of CMHC) may result in the elimination of the application from consideration.
+Completion of the application for funding, transfer of real property or any other purposes of an Initiative or a Program under the Initiatives or the Programs and the delivery to CMHC of signed consents referred to in Section 9 is voluntary; however, failure of the Applicant to provide such signed consents and any required Information in connection with its application from consideration.
 If any of the collected Information changes or becomes inaccurate, the Applicant must promptly notify CMHC in writing of the change.